-In this article, we will take a look at who invented the iPod and the origins of this device that has become a must-have for just about everyone.
+In this article, we will take a look at who invented the iPod and the origins of this device that has became a must-have for just about everyone in the 2000’s.

 How Many iPods Have Sold

 To get this investigation started, let’s first look at the numbers.
-There have been over 220,000,000 iPods sold as of September, 2009.
+There have been over 400 million iPods sold all time.

 Who Invented the iPod